BACK

 AS2

-This standard provides for signing and encryption of messages exchanged over an HTTPS connection, and handles signed return receipts.
+This standard governs the signing and encryption of messages exchanged over an HTTPS (hypertext transfer protocol secure) connection, and handles signed return receipts.

-Comply uses software components certified by the AS2 Drummond Group, the global leader in Interoperability Software Testing.
+Comply uses software components certified by the AS2 Drummond Group, the global leader in AS2 software Interoperability Testing.

 ISO Certifications

-Comply exclusively uses certified data centres to manage the services of:
+Comply exclusively uses certified data centers to manage the services of:

 • Cloud Computing and Cloud Storage